rpreiner/tam/README.md

 Use the mousewheel to zoom in or zoom out and click-and-drag to pan the viewport.

 ### Use your own GEDCOM file
-After installing python you can use the command line script ged2json.py to convert a GEDCOM file into a JSON file.
+After [downloading and installing python](https://www.python.org/downloads/) you can use the command line script ged2json.py to convert a GEDCOM file into a JSON file.
 With this JSON file you can replace the file MA.json in the data directory.
 Then just reload index.htm in order to see the persons from the GEDCOM file.
 Since TAM only is a demonstration the performance and the user experience can decrease dramatically when using files with